freearhey/vue2-filters/README.md

 ```
 npm install vue2-filters
 ```
-When used with a module system, you must explicitly install the router via `Vue.use()`:
+When used with a module system, you must explicitly install the filters via `Vue.use()`:
 ```js
 import Vue from 'vue'
 import Vue2Filters from 'vue2-filters'